caendesilva/laravel-blogkit/README.md

 ## Get Started
 Once you have installed the Laravel app you can use the helper command to create an admin account using `php artisan admin:create` in your terminal.

+### How to set up the blog using the demo settings
+**Important!
+This guide is just to demo the site.
+For production use you must follow the production guide as this guide allows anyone to log in as admin! **

+1. Clone the git repo
+2. In the config file `config\blog.php` change `demoMode` to `true`
+3. In your terminal, run `php artisan migrate --seed`

+### How to set up the blog for production
+1. Clone the git repo
+2. In your terminal, run `php artisan migrate`
+3. In your terminal, run `php artisan admin:create` and follow the on-screen instructions to create an admin account.
+Make sure to set a strong password or passphrase!
+4. Next, follow the instructions in the [Official Deployment Documentation](https://laravel.com/docs/9.x/deployment) to ensure you are following the best practices.

 ## Open Source Attributions
 The Starter Kit is based on Laravel Breeze